frimelle/YouTubeImporter/README.md

 If there is a location returned by the YouTube api it goes in here.
 The YouTubeKnowledgeBase will take longitude and latitude as provided by the YouTube api and transform it to WKT to pass it into the SpatialSemanticTag.

 ### ContextCoordinates and ContextPoint
 Context coordinates and context points are very important to the structure of shark and combine the previously named and created semantic Tags.
-Informations can be added to context coordinates, which was not for all the cases necessary in this case.
+Informations can be added to context coordinates, which was not necessary for all the cases in this case.

 ## Video in Shark

 This is the description of the YouTube Video in the semantic structure of Shark.
-The adress and si are all set to the video Url.
+The adress is set to the videoId and the si is set to the video Url.

 ### Originator
 There are no users but only channels in YouTube so that's the creator and/or uploader of the video.
-Therefore the originator is a link to the creater/uploader by being filled with the id of the channel.
+Therefore the originator is the channelId.

 ### Peer
 The peer is set to be the video id.
 That's how the video's context point is identifiable and searchable in a context space.